Sjan1/r-for-proteomics-tsl/README.md

 # Final OpenPlant presentation
 ---
 <br>
-## Title: [R] for Proteomics
+## Title: R for Proteomics

 #### Date: 11th March 2019

 ### Abstract:
-The final presentation of OpenPlant project aimed to facilitate proteomics data analysis capitalizing on infrastructure existing in [R] environment.
-The objective to organize training and explore “[R] for Proteomics”, an open source project published in Bioconductor package was met in several workshops with the developer.
-The generated code and knowledge was applied to current JIC/TSL projects.
-We set up basic proteomics data pipeline that is an independent alternative to the existing, mostly commercial, infrastructure.
-The results of this teamwork, experience working with the [R] packages and perspectives will be presented and discussed by team members.
+The final presentation of OpenPlant project aimed to facilitate proteomics data analysis using the existing infrastructure in **R** environment.
+The objective to organize training and explore **R for Proteomics**, an open source project available in Bioconductor packages was met in several workshops with the developer.
+The generated code was applied to current JIC/TSL projects.
+We set up basic proteomics data pipeline that is an independent alternative to the existing, mostly commercial, software.
+The results of this teamwork, experience working with the **R** packages and perspectives will be presented and discussed by team members.

 ### Target audience:
-That carries out proteomics measurement, seeking a deeper understanding of data analysis involved or wishing to learn enabling open source tools.
+Those who carry out proteomics experiments and seek a deeper understanding of data analysis involved and, those wishing to learn to use open source proteomics tools available in **Bioconductor**.

 <br>
 ### The team: